spamegg1/reviews/README.md

 ### <a name="intro-to-net"></a> Intro to Networking

 This course was a major bummer coming off the euphoric high of Nand2Tetris.
 It's very long, technical, academic, hard and boring.
 It has no programming assignments.
 The two instructors (one of which keeps appearing with a different hair color every lecture) don't do a very good job of explaining things.
+Lecture videos are usually very long.
 This course is a HUGE, many metric tons of info dump on your brain.

 The quizzes and exams are very difficult, the questions are hard to understand, very wordy and vague (like what students call "word problems" in math classes), and very difficult to get feedback on.
 I finished with a 79/100 overall on the course.
 The exams don't let you try again, also don't give feedback on right/wrong answers.
 The quizzes let you try as many times as you want, but sometimes I had to do blind-guessing for 100 different values just so I could see the correct answer explanation.
 They are not multiple-choice.
 These questions are so difficult, riddled with so many different unit conversions and constants, it's so hard to know even when I'm doing something right.

 The best parts were those about Internet history, earlier versions of TCP and so on.
 There were also some routing algorithms like Dijkstra, Bellman-Ford which I relearned later in Algorithms.
 Those were good too.
 There were some interviews with what I assume important people in networking, but the video/audio quality is so poor on these it actually hurt my ears and eyes.

 Each topic had so many nitty gritty technical details, it's impossible to keep them all in mind.
-Routing, queuing algorithms, IP addresses, NAT translations, DHCP systems, DNS systems, Encodings on the physical layer, all the different speeds in different versions of TCP, dozens of separate bits and parts of a typical TCP/IP package, and so on... the textbook they chose (Kurose) is so long, wordy and unreadable I found it to be of no help.
+Routing, queuing algorithms, IP addresses, NAT translations, DHCP systems, DNS systems, Encodings on the physical layer, all the different speeds in different versions of TCP, dozens of separate bits and parts of a typical TCP/IP package, security and cryptography, and so on... the textbook they chose (Kurose) is so long, wordy and unreadable I found it to be of no help.
 Before quizzes/exams I had to re-read PDF slides and try to make questions look like those on the slides.

 *Spam's recommendation:* Skip this.
 There has to be a better, more practical way to learn Networking.
 I don't know what it is though.

 ### <a name="ostep"></a> Operating Systems: Three Easy Pieces
 http://pages.cs.wisc.edu/~remzi/OSTEP/

+*Spam's recommendation:* This is THE book if you want to understand operating systems.

 ### <a name="mit6001x"></a> Intro to CS and Programming with Python
 https://www.edx.org/course/introduction-computer-science-mitx-6-00-1x-10

+This is probably the best intro course ever.
+This is much gentler than CS50 as an intro class, obviously.
+I took it one year into my studies, because it got added to the OSSU curriculum one year after I started, and I wanted to do it for completeness.
+Obviously at that point I was not a beginner so this course was very easy and fun.
+I think it took me 6 days.
+It went so quickly because I was having so much fun.

+Although it was easy for me, it's not so easy from a beginner's perspective.
+I found the challenge level to be just right.
+Even with 1 year experience, the assignments made me think for a bit.
+It packs a lot into just 6-7 weeks and finds a perfect balance of programming and computer science, theory and practice.
+Starts all the way from the beginning, basic data types, integers, strings, lists, dictionaries and so on... then includes the big-O notation and runtime analysis of basic sorting algorithms, object-oriented programming, even data visualization.
+The instructor Eric Grimson is very nice.
+Friendly and good at explaining things.

+*Spam's recommendation:* TAKE THIS!
+BEST intro course ever.
+Ignore the other "intro/beginner" stuff like Py4e or Fundamentals of Computing (nothing against those courses).

 ### <a name="coretheory"></a> Algorithms (Tim Roughgarden)
 https://www.coursera.org/learn/algorithms-divide-conquer
 https://www.coursera.org/learn/algorithms-graphs-data-structures